An Artist of the Floating World: Ichiro

 Ichiro is Ono's grandson, Setsuko's child and Noriko's nephew.
 In the present of the novel, he is a young boy with an active imagination.
 To Ono, Ichiro can be confusing and alienating owing to his adoption of Western culture, including some English words and an obsession with cowboys, the movie Godzilla, and eating spinach for strength (a reference to Popeye).
 Ichiro and Ono nonetheless have a good relationship, and frequently bond over their masculinity.

 Suichi

 Suichi is Setsuko's husband and son-in-law to Ono.
 He represents the new and changing ideals of Japan and is quite outspoken regarding Ono's role in the war.
 He frequently speaks out about his opinions regarding the war.
 Before the war he was seen as a well-mannered and happy man, but post-war he has changed into a relatively angry and bitter man as a result of his experiences as a soldier.

 Kuroda

 Kuroda was Ono's protégé and student.
 They initially had a strong relationship, but after Ono disapproved of the direction of Kuroda's art he reported Kuroda to the Committee of Unpatriotic Activities.
 This results in Kuroda being punished and his paintings burned.
 Kuroda therefore develops a strong dislike for Ono, and, in the present of the novel, refuses to see Ono again.

+Shintaro

+Shintaro is a former student of Ono's who later distances himself from Ono after the war, downplaying or denying Ono’s influence on his career in order to protect his own reputation.